artmoreau/GEM_coding-challenge/README.md

 # How to launch :

-To launch the API, you have to give a valid .json file as first argument to the main.
+To launch the API, you have to install python3 on your computer and then give a valid .json file as first argument to the main.
 Like this :

  - python main.py json_filename